Safety Practices During Production

 • Whenever possible, face the ladder and maintain three points of contact while climbing up or down.

-• Avoid overreaching (the limit is one arm length either side, without leaning the body past the side rails.)
+• Avoid overreaching (the limit is one arm length on either side, without leaning the body past the side rails.)

 • Only one person should be on a ladder at a time with a second person as spotter.

 • Reposition the ladder to reach new areas.
-Never overreach, push, pull or “walk” the ladder while working on it.
+Never overreach, push, pull, or “walk” the ladder while working on it.

 • Always lock the wheels to prevent any rolling or instability.